Space for Persons with Disabilities

 - The online event "Sonification: a tool for research, outreach and inclusion in space sciences" successsfully concluded on 17 November 2022.
 Read more about the event and access the video recordings here .

-- Consultation for the sonification research project is on-going.
+- Consultation for "Space+: Pathways for all abilities" and space spinoffs project is on-going.
 If your are interested to participate, please write to oosa@un.org.

 - Are you interested to volunteer for the Space for Persons with Disabilities project?
 Find out more about online volunteering opportunities here or write to oosa@un.org.
 Persons with disabilities are encouraged to apply.